SCOPE: Sequential Causal Optimization of Process Interventions: Methodology

-We adopt the regret-based formulation \ref{eq:regret} of the value function, as it is more robust under model misspecification (e.g., incorrect model assumptions)~\cite{huang2015optimization}.
+We adopt the regret-based formulation~\ref{eq:regret} of the value function, which is more robust to model misspecification (e.g., incorrect model assumptions)~\cite{huang2015optimization}.
+Incorporating the relative difference (regret) between optimal and observed actions can reduce error propagation compared to estimating absolute values (as in the standard form~\ref{eq:k}).
+This is particularly useful in business processes, again because inputs (prefixes) can be highly heterogeneous due to variable control flow (see Section~\ref{sec:background}).
 Under this formulation, we must estimate two key components at each decision point $k$: the Q-function $Q_k$ and the corresponding optimal action $a_k^{opt}$.
 Once these are obtained, computing the value function becomes straightforward.
 Note that, while in the theoretical setting with a perfectly known Q-function, the optimal action is always given by the action that maximizes $Q_k$ (see eq. \ref{eq:optimal}), in practical approximation settings, the optimal action may be better estimated using alternative strategies to compensate for prediction error and model uncertainty, as we do below with the RA-learner.

-\paragraph{S-learner.}The S-learner estimates $Q_k$ using a single predictive model~\cite{kunzel2017,metalearnersmulti}.
-The model (e.g., an LSTM) takes as input the features in $\sigma_{:l_k}$ together with the historical action taken $a^{obs}_k$.
-At inference time, we query the model once for every possible action $a_k$ at decision point $k$, producing estimates of $Q_k(\sigma_{:l_k}, a_k)$.
-The chosen action is then simply the one with the highest predicted value.
+\paragraph{S-learner.}The S-learner estimates $Q_k$ using a single model (e.g., an LSTM), taking as input the features in $\sigma_{k}$ together with the historical action taken $a^{obs}_k$~\cite{metalearnersmulti}.
+At inference time, the model is queried for each possible action $a_k$ at decision point $k$ to obtain an estimate of $Q_k(\sigma_{k}, a_k)$.
+The action with the highest estimate is selected.

-\paragraph{T-learner.}The T-learner builds a separate model for each possible action at decision point $k$~\cite{metalearnersmulti,kunzel2017}.
-Each model takes as input only the features in $\sigma_{:l_k}$.
-At inference, we query each model to obtain the predicted outcome under its corresponding action.
-These predictions serve as estimates of $Q_k(\sigma_{:l_k}, a_k)$, and the best action is again the one with the largest predicted score.
+\textit{T-learner.} The T-learner builds a separate model for each possible action at decision point $k$~\cite{metalearnersmulti}, using only features $\sigma_{k}$.
+At inference, each model estimates $Q_k(\sigma_{k}, a_k)$ under its corresponding action, and the action with the highest estimate is selected.